ed-peters/frc-example/src/main/java/frc/robot/subsystems/auto/README.md

 # Autonomous Subsystem

 This is a subsystem for managing the selection of autonomous programs.
+Note that there are a bunch of **TODO** items in the `AutonomousSubsystem` class; you will have to configure it based on what your robot is going to do.

 A few learnings that are embedded here ...

 *Don't use the Dashboard in competitions*.
 WPILib code samples will show you